top of page

 Head of Doctoral Programme at the Art Academy of Latvia, Patron of Ernest Vitin solo exhibition at the Manor Rumene

-“Great monumental art is meant specifically for public space, and a public space needs it to bring it to life.
+“I believe, great monumental art is meant specifically for public space, and a public space needs it to bring it to life.
 When creating university projects, the client and I had a plan - to give an opportunity to young, talented artists and designers who can realise their offer.
 We discussed with the rector that the university environment should be unusual, non-traditional, and beautiful, with a new, bright, transparent, "open" interior.
 We thought glass was the most suitable material to reflect this desire.
 We chose Ernest when we were looking for a glass artist.
 He had just finished his master's degree at the Latvian Academy of Arts a couple of years ago - a young man with unusually big goals and an extraordinary approach - exactly what we needed!
 Ernests created several variants of the offer, including 3D visualisations, and then, together with the customer, we chose the one that seemed the most suitable to us.
-Ernest created the monumental layered glass composition "In Nature", which was entirely his idea.
+Ernest created the monumental layered glass composition "In Nature", which was entirely his vision.

 Those variants were adjusted within the allocated budget, but that's the case with any project in almost any field.
 In general, it was Ernest's opportunity as an artist to realise himself as he wanted.
 And he has successfully done so!
 The same applies to glass benches.
 They do not reduce the transparency of the facade, match perfectly with the interior, and are beautifully illuminated by daylight.
 We are delighted with what has been achieved!